FSYFSYFSY/CMPT353_Project/README.md

 **File Produced**

 FOr the data smoothing part, the code will read in the directory of Data folder, and output smoothed data files by different smoothing algorithms to different folders.
-The folders will need to be created before hand.
+Code should make the folders if not already present.